Barbed Servitor is a Blast

 Magic the Gathering Card - Barbed Servitor - MTG Circle

 Unlike the Ill-Tempered Loner before it, the Barbed Servitor comes indestructible.
-It also, unfortunately is usually unable to block because it enters the battlefield and gets suspected.
+It also, unfortunately, is usually unable to block because it enters the battlefield and gets suspected.
 While this does fit flavorfully as we should always suspect the butler, it does cut off one of the most reliable sources of damage to such creatures.
 Instead, it generally relies on awkward double blocks by our opponents to force life loss in place of giving us card draw.

-Magic the Gathering Card - Witchstalker Frenzy - MTG CircleMagic the Gathering Card - March Of Wretched Sorrow - MTG Circle
+Magic the Gathering Card - Witchstalker Frenzy - MTG CircleMagic the Gathering Card - March of Wretched Sorrow - MTG Circle

 Magic the Gathering Card - Burn Down the House - MTG Circle